Starting Seeds In A Greenhouse

 The flats are then soaked with water and placed on the germination table.
 Plastic is laid over the flats to keep the soil moist because a heater is placed under the germination table and it could dry out the flats.
 The temperature on the germination table is kept around 85 degrees to ensure proper soil temperature.

-Once plants reach about 1 inch and has fully developed leaves they are removed from the flats and transplanted into flats with cubes of 72.
+Once plants reach about 1 inch and have fully developed leaves they are removed from the flats and transplanted into flats with cubes of 72.
 Much care it taken not to over / under water plants while in the greenhouse and to control the climate as days grow warmer.